 “We often tend to view problems from a single perspective, for example, associating heavy rainfall solely with causing floods,” said Nejadhashemi.
 “However, it’s crucial to recognize that many of the challenges humanity encounters are multi-dimensional in nature.
 Climate change’s effects on crop and livestock production serve as a pertinent example of this complex interplay.”

-According to the Food and Agriculture Organization of the United Nations, the livestock sector contributes 14.5% of all greenhouse gas emissions.
+According to the Food and Agriculture Organization of the United Nations, the livestock sector contributes between 15-18% of all greenhouse gas emissions.
 Beef and milk cattle are responsible for most of the emissions, followed by meat pigs and buffalo milk and meat.
 Through the reduction of greenhouse gas emissions generated by livestock, it becomes possible to disrupt the chain of climate change and mitigate its impact on livestock production.

 Climate change will impact livestock production due to diseases, water availability, feed quality, etc. This will affect the nutritional content of livestock products, which make up 33% of the global protein consumed worldwide.
 On the other side of the coin, livestock will influence climate change in many ways.
 Deforestation for pasture and feed production leads to an increase in greenhouse gas emissions.
 Feed production is the largest contributor to the greenhouse gas emissions produced by the livestock sector.
 Combined with the need to increase food production, it can be assumed that livestock production will not slow down.